-But if you missed the FAFSA deadline for financial aid, you could lose out on all this money for college.
-Here are the steps to take to see if you missed the deadline, and what to do if you find out you’re too late:
+Here are the steps to take to see if you missed the deadline and found out you’re too late.

 To qualify for federal, state or institutional aid, you’ll need to submit the Free Application for Federal Student Aid (FAFSA).
 It opens on Oct.
 1 every year and stays open until June 30.
-Since the FAFSA is available for a long period, you can submit it pretty much anytime throughout the school year.
+You can also make corrections through Sept.
+10.

-Many states and colleges have earlier financial aid deadlines, such as March 1 in Maryland or April 15 in Delaware.
-If you miss those deadlines, you’ll be out of luck and will have to wait until the following year for aid.
+Many states and colleges have earlier financial aid deadlines, however, such as March 1 in Maryland or May 15 in Florida.
+If you miss those deadlines, you might be out of luck and will have to wait until the following year for aid.

-So try your best to submit the FAFSA as close to Oct.
-1 as possible, as well as find out your college and state deadlines.
-Note that some colleges also require the CSS Profile, which is a supplemental financial aid form for non-federal grants and loans that has its own deadline.
+Try your best to submit the FAFSA as close to Oct.
+1 as possible, and find out your college and state deadlines.
+Note that some colleges also require the CSS Profile, a supplemental financial aid form for nonfederal grants and loans that has its own deadline.

 If you missed your college financial aid deadline, contact your school’s financial aid office to see if there’s anything you can do.
 Even though you missed the FAFSA deadline, it’s worth checking to see if you can still get aid.

 But not all colleges are so flexible, and they might not have any awards left to distribute after a certain date.
-So even if you get your information in after the deadline, there is no guarantee that your college will have any remaining aid for you.
+So even if you get your information in after the deadline, there’s no guarantee that your college will have any remaining aid for you.

-If you missed your state deadline, submit the FAFSA as soon as you can and try reaching out to a state agency about other steps you can take.
-Residents in Massachusetts, for instance, could contact the state Department of Higher Education, and residents of California could reach out to the state Student Aid Commission.
+If you missed your state deadline, submit the FAFSA as soon as you can and try reaching out to your state agency about other steps you can take.
+Residents of Massachusetts, for instance, could contact the state Department of Higher Education, while residents of California could reach out to the state Student Aid Commission.

 But as with your college, your state might have already distributed all its aid to students who filed before the deadline.
 So while it’s worth a shot, again, there’s no guarantee you can get state aid if the deadline has already passed.